 If you have missed configuring ‘do not expire’ password option and the password expiry policy is in place, then you will be facing this issue more frequently.

 Under Management in DPM console, you can see the error message as below which indicates that there are some issues.

 Update Password on Protected Computer

 Here we can update/change the password from the protected computer.
-You have to know whether the computer is protected by using NetBIOS or FQDN.
+You should know whether the computer is protected by using NetBIOS or FQDN.

-This command is for NetBIOS name, (open the command prompt with administrative privilege and type the below command from the DPM-Bin folder)
+This command is for NetBIOS name, (Open the command prompt as administrator and type the below command from the DPM-Bin folder)

 SetDpmServer.exe -dpmServerName Server01 -isNonDomainServer –UpdatePassword

 This is for the computer protected by FQDN name,